evtjayj-ops/website/content/publications/oceanic-diplomacy-chapter.md

 This chapter explains why the 1997 Burnham peace talks succeeded where earlier Bougainville negotiations failed.
 It argues that Melanesian _trautim_ and Māori pōwhiri functioned as integral forms of indigenous diplomacy, not symbolic additions, enabling reconciliation, legitimacy, and commitment.
 By reshaping the social foundations of negotiation and complementing conflict ripeness, these practices helped produce durable agreements and challenge assumptions that conventional diplomacy alone can secure sustainable peace.

-A chapter in Salā George Carter, Greg Fry, and Gordon Nanau's _Oceanic Diplomacy_ (2025), the first book on traditional and contemporary indigenous practices that increasingly define Pacific regional diplomacy.
+A chapter in Carter, Fry, and Nanau's _Oceanic Diplomacy_ (2025), the first book on traditional and contemporary indigenous practices that increasingly define Pacific regional diplomacy.

 ---